-First, a little copyright law-- If you alone compose/write a song, you automatically own the copyright, 100%.
-No need to register your copyright with the U.S copyright office.
-If you have tangible proof that you wrote the song, I.E a recording, sheet music, a DAW session, you can easily prove that you are the original author.
-(More on that here)
+First, a little copyright law - If compose/write a song alone, you automatically own the copyright at 100%.
+There is no need to register your copyright with the U.S copyright office.
+If you have tangible proof that you wrote the song (a recording, sheet music, a DAW session, etc.), you can easily prove that you are the original author.
+You can find more on that here.

 So, if you wrote the song alone, you own 100% of the copyright.
-But what if you work with a cowriter, a producer, or a larger team?
+What if you work with a cowriter, a producer, or a larger team?
 At that point, everything is up for grabs.
 All percentages are negotiable.
-Often cowriters will split publishing 50%-50%, or 33%-33%--33%.
+Often cowriters will split publishing 50%-50%, or 33%-33%-33%.
 Sometimes a producer or audio engineer takes 10%-50% as part of their deal for working with you.
-It all depends on leverage and negotiation.
+It all depends on what is negotiated.

-In any case, once you and your cowriters have decided on splits, it is important that you get that agreement in writing.
+In any case, once you and your co-writers have decided on splits, it is important that you get an agreement in writing.
 The Songtrust Team has prepared a split sheet template for you to use.

 Please view the below diagram for some examples of splits.
 Once you've decided on splits, you can register your songs and begin collecting!